 Reaching Ultimate Concentration – Repetition allows me to find myself in a state of utter concentration that won’t get disturbed by music or audio book, still lets me appreciate and take in anything that plays in the background, including videos.
 I know it’s not a super-power level state of mind and it is common among painters, still not being forced to reset every time and then to mix paints or plan the paint job helps to lenghten the ‘in the mood’ periods.

-Purity of Purpose – With clear, obtainable targets in reach and a plan layed down before me it is easier for me to move forward, each step taken being deduced from the list.
+Purity of Purpose – With clear, obtainable targets in reach and a plan laid down before me it is easier for me to move forward, each step taken being deduced from the list.
 This makes my motivation thrive.

 If you read through all of this banter – I hereby deem you worthy!
 With wisdom I bestowed, You now possess knowledge necessary to use the Multi-Miniature Ninja Painter technique.
 Use it wisely and with good intent and it will benefit you greatly.
 Do not fear to step in and teach other ‘Muggles’ some of that magic.